Environmental | Inspire IVF

 Maintain electrical appliances in good condition to ensure they operate efficiently.

-In 2023, the company began tracking electricity usage statistics to serve as data for analyzing and monitoring the effectiveness of its energy management initiatives.
+In 2023, the Company began recording electricity consumption statistics to serve as a basis for analyzing and monitoring the effectiveness of its energy management initiatives.

 Water Management